 For example, a cheap “waterproof” hiking boot may only be waterproof for 24 hours!

-Here is a list of bird watching gear that’s a good checklist not only birders, but anyone that spends a lot of time outside.
+Here is a list of bird watching gear that’s a useful checklist not only birders but anyone that spends a lot of time outside.

 - Waterproof Hiking Boots and Shoes: